“Make each program do one thing well."

 grade: fail. not a highlighter for multiple passages.

 readwise.io excels at making Kindle highlights easier to use.
 I already use and enjoy the Readwise plugin for Obsidian, for syncing Kindle highlights with plain text note files.
 Readwise can integrate with other highlighters, but I feel that adds undue complexity so I’m interested in whatever Readwise can do naively.
 The plugin for browsers works efficiently.
 The mobile app has a weird habit of dumping all your notes into a “highlighted from android” note, while all other notes are logically organized by the book or article they came from.
-You can circumvent the weird “android” note but I don’t want to have to retype the title of the source every time I make a nightlight on my mobile device, so that’s a “soft” deal-breaker for me.
-I could overlook it if there’s no better option than readwise.
+You can circumvent the weird “android” note but I don’t want to have to retype the title of the source every time I make a highlight on my mobile device, so that’s a “soft” deal-breaker for me.
+I’ll overlook this annoyance until I find an option without it.

 grade: almost. does everything I want with minimal extra actions in the way.